 When the car was launched it had a price tag of £26,000 which was a lot of money at the time and the British car buyers simply did not rush to buy it.
 However an R V8 was exhibited at the 1993 Tokyo Motor Show and 1,300 orders were taken at and soon after the event - in fact over 75% of the 2,000 R V8s made went to Japan with a small number going to Europe – for the record the last example was produced in November 1995.

 This particular car appears to have gone to Japan from the factory in 1994 and was subsequently repatriated and registered in the UK in September 2015.
 There is a record of a comprehensive pre delivery inspection which was carried out in the UK in January 2016 and it has a July 2016 MoT certificate.
-The file contains a series of records of what appear to be Japanese service inspections which are fortunately illustrated with graphics showing what has been attended to.
+The file contains a series of records of Japanese service inspections which are fortunately illustrated with graphics showing what has been attended to.
 The file also includes an English MG RV8 owner’s handbook.
 Although the speedometer tells you both MPH and KPH, the odometer is calibrated in kilometres and it shows that the car has covered just over 34,000 km since it was new.
 This converts to 21,500 miles so it has averaged just over 900 miles a year which no doubt accounts for its really good condition throughout.

 So, if you would like to own a very rare car which combines classic British looks with very rapid acceleration and high levels of comfort made by a world renowned manufacturer perhaps you should come and have a look at the R V8 – I don’t think you will be disappointed.
 It will make a very fine long distance tourer and it also has the power to scorch you down the road should you feel so inclined!